Kirkdale

 Fifth Century CE

-The late c 4th and c 5th transitional period after the end of Roman rule, is unclear from an archaeological perspective.
+The late c 4th and c 5th transitional period after the end of Roman rule, provides limited archaeological evidence.
 It is likely that settlement was very localised.

 What happened to the Roman estates and populations around Kirkdale in the post Roman period is uncertain, but the interests of some of the dominant landholders probably continued.
 The nature of lordship in the area around Kirkdale was not overtly Anglo Saxon.
 There is an absence of obviously culturally Anglo Saxon grave goods.
 In might be surmised that the population in the area remained more indigenous, at least for a while, rather than immediately overwhelmed by the Angloi Saxon incomers.
 Over time however, the population would have gradually assumed a new mixed Anglo Saxon identity.

 At Beadlam, a large number of coins date to the later fourth century CE and might reflect locally secure conditions after the Romans had left.
 Beadlam seems to have continued as an important supplier of grain, as evidenced by the presence of a grain dryer.
 Beadlam’s material culture suggests continued post Roman activity.
-It cannot be said with any certainty that Kirkdale had any association with Beadlam.
+It cannot be said with any certainty that Kirkdale had any association with Beadlam, but its proximity might suggest its continued importance during this little known period.

-The Kingdom of Deiria emerged from the mid fifth century and Bede’s Historia Ecclesia suggests that there was a gradual consolidation of small controlling groups.
+The Kingdom of Deira emerged from the mid fifth century and Bede’s Historia Ecclesia suggests that there was a gradual consolidation of small controlling groups.

 The absence of hillforts and the non defensive nature of places like Hovingham raise questions about how control was physically maintained during this period.